 Legislation requires that landlords carry out fire risk assessments in all areas of their properties.
 This process will identify any fire hazards and who is at risk and decide if anything needs to be done to remove or reduce that risk.

 You have a mandatory legal requirement to make sure that there is an “in-date” Gas Safety Certificate for the property.
 This certificate must be carried out by a Gas Safe registered engineer and is repeated annually for as long as the property is let.

-Landlords have a legal obligation to provide at least one smoke alarm on every storey of their properties where there is a room used wholly or partially as living accommodation.
+Landlords have a legal obligation to provide at least one smoke alarm on every storey of their properties.
 Also a carbon monoxide alarm will need to be fitted in any room containing a solid fuel burning appliance.